-- Summary: Provide a summary (two to three sentences) of the production.
+- Summary: Provide a brief summary (two to three sentences) of the production.

-- Script Excerpt: Provide a 20-page excerpt of the script.
-Excerpt should contain a song or dialogue that exemplifies how the piece engages the audience around a particular issue.
+- Script Excerpt: Provide a 20-page excerpt of the script that exemplifies how the piece engages the audience around a particular issue.

 - Context: Provide context for the script excerpt, noting which portion of the story is highlighted.